lekesiz/bilancompetence.ai/docs/RLS_100_PERCENT_COMPLETE.md

 ## 🏆 Mission Accomplished

-**ALL 33 tables** in the Supabase database now have Row Level Security (RLS) enabled with appropriate access control policies.
+**ALL 33 tables** in the Neon PostgreSQL Database now have Row Level Security (RLS) enabled with appropriate access control policies.

 ### Final Statistics